MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 **New organization**

-If a new organization is created when signing up for Customer Insights, it'll automatically get a new Dataverse environment during the provisioning process.
+If a new organization is created when signing up for Customer Insights, it will automatically get a new Dataverse environment during the provisioning process.

 <!-- Do new orgs still need to provide the DV env URL in the environment step or check the data sharing checkbox? might need to be more specific here.-->